mcspirker/mcspirker/README.md

       <td><p>I'm anticensorship & antiharassment.
 I'm pro-science, pro-ship, and pro-privacy.
 (Ik these sound silly but it's just my way of saying most of my view points are based on empirical evidence & I think        everyone deserves privacy, esp on the internet.)</p>
       <p>I like most ships.
 You can probably convince me to ship anything atp 😸</p>
       <p>I don't like drama that much and I probably won't say anything about it unless I'm directly involved.
 Gossip just isn't my thing.</p>
+      <p>I have really bad dissociation so beware of that.
+I often forget things that are important, so please be patient with me and don't take it as an insult.
+If I ask about something, please just give me a memory refresher!</p>
       <p>I like roleplaying, AUs, fanfiction, fanart, (though I am horrible at drawing), and all the classic fandom-y things!
 Fandoms are built for fun!
 Keep weirdos in them!</p>
       <p>Sometimes I can be a little awkward/quiet, so I apologize in advance.
 I might take a minute to warm up because I feel super awkward/don't know what to say.
 All I take to warm up is some kindness and            patience.</p></td>
     </tr>